leonardreidy/cycle-store/README.md

 ## Credentials

 Out of the box, the db credentials for the initial user are defined by default and you can learn more by reviewing the [Neo4J docs](https://neo4j.com/docs/operations-manual/current/configuration/set-initial-password/).
 However, I have chosen to enforce the customization of the initial user credentials using variable interpolation error syntax for the docker-compose environment definition.
-As such, if an env file with the appropriate variable isn't defined, the container build will error out with a warning.
-To avoid this, copy the `.env.example` and either leave it as defined or supply alternate credentials.
+As such, if an `.env` file with the appropriate variable isn't defined, the container build will error out with a warning.
+To avoid this, copy the `.env.example` and and create a new `.env` file with the contents.
+Then, you can either leave it as defined or supply alternate credentials.

 ## Installation